Skip to content

 The Rycroft Review is an independent government-commissioned examination of foreign financial influence in UK electoral politics, led by former civil service Permanent Secretary Philip Rycroft.
 Commissioned in December 2025, the review was prompted by growing concern over Cryptocurrency donations and overseas dark money reaching domestic political parties, particularly as the 2026 electoral cycle approached.

 The review's headline recommendations were a ban on Cryptocurrency donations to UK political parties and a cap on financial contributions from overseas electors.
-Both were adopted directly into amendments to the Representation of the People Bill as it passed through Parliament.
+The government accepted the review in full on 6 July 2026, hardening the Representation of the People Bill with a one-year UK residency test for overseas donors giving over £100,000, company donations assessed against five-year post-tax profits rather than revenue, and new candidate funding transparency requirements.
 The crypto ban drew immediate scrutiny towards Reform UK, which had accepted a £5 million Bitcoin donation, placing it directly in the legislative crosshairs.

 The review represents a significant tightening of UK electoral financing rules, closing gaps that had existed since Cryptocurrency emerged as a viable vehicle for political donations.
-Its rapid translation into statute reflects cross-party consensus that foreign influence in elections poses a systemic risk, even if the specific regulatory form reflects the political dynamics of the moment.
+Its rapid translation into statute, and the government's full acceptance of its recommendations, reflects cross-party consensus that foreign influence in elections poses a systemic risk, even if the specific regulatory form reflects the political dynamics of the moment.